nsulmol/afspm/docs/writing_a_device_controller.md

 1. Implementing the abstract ```on_XXX()``` and ```poll_XXX()``` methods.
 2. Implement other parameter set/get support by adding to ```self.param_method_map```.
 3. Support different operating modes (NOT YET AVAILABLE).
 4. Support 'actions' (e.g. approaching the tip).
+(NOT YET AVAILABLE).

 To have a functional device controller for most experiments, you only need to implement (1).